Killing of Peggy Knobloch

-Peggy Knobloch (6 April 1992 – 7 May 2001) was a nine-year-old girl from Lichtenberg, Bavaria, who was kidnapped and murdered on 7 May 2001.
+Peggy Knobloch (6 April 1992 – disappeared 7 May 2001) was a nine-year-old girl from Lichtenberg, Bavaria, who was kidnapped and murdered on 7 May 2001.
 Her body was located 15 years later in a wooded area near Wurzbach.
 In 2020, investigators shelved the investigation of her murder without solving it.
 Some newspapers refer to her as the "German Madeleine McCann".

 Background

 Peggy Knobloch was born on 6 April 1992.
 At the time of her disappearance, she lived with her mother, sister, and Turkish stepfather in Lichtenberg, Bavaria.
 Knobloch's mother was often working when she got off the school bus, meaning she had to go to her neighbor's house until her mother came home.

 Disappearance and search

 On 7 May 2001, Knobloch disappeared while walking home from school.
 She was last seen just 50 yards from her home at 1:20 p.m. carrying a Barbie doll, a satchel, and jacket.
 After she was reported missing, law enforcement began searching for her.
 Within a week of her disappearance law enforcement had searched all land within four kilometers of Lichtenberg without success.
 Army officers then used military aircraft equipped with specialized cameras that can detect unusual objects on the ground.
 However, this was also unsuccessful because the dense forests and rugged terrain made it impossible for investigators to properly analyze the photos.
 Two boys reported seeing Knobloch get into a red Mercedes with a Czech license plate, causing investigators to expand the search to the Czech Republic.
 However, they were unsuccessful in locating Knobloch or the car.